All things

 The series centers on Federal Bureau of Investigation (FBI) special agents Fox Mulder (David Duchovny) and Dana Scully (Anderson) who work on cases linked to the paranormal, called "X-Files".
 Mulder is a believer in the paranormal.
 The skeptical Scully was initially assigned to debunk his work, but the two have developed a deep friendship.
 In this episode, a series of coincidences lead Scully to meet Dr. Daniel Waterston (Nicolas Surovy), a married man with whom she had an affair while at medical school.
 After Waterston slips into a coma, Scully puts aside her skepticism and seeks out alternative medicine to save Waterston.

-The script for "all things", the only episode of the series written by Anderson, was originally fifteen pages too long with no fourth act.
-It was only after Anderson worked with series creator Chris Carter and executive producer Frank Spotnitz that the script was finished.
-The cast and crew helped Anderson adjust to her directorial debut—the first time a woman directed an episode of The X-Files.
+"all things" is the only episode of the series written and directed by Anderson, as well as the first episode of The X-Files to be directed by a woman.
 The episode makes heavy use of "The Sky Is Broken", a song from Moby's 1999 album Play, as well as a gong.
 The episode has been analyzed for its themes of pragmatism and feminist philosophy.